shalomm-gloat/it-works-everywhere/EMAIL-SETUP.md

 ### API Errors
 - Check the GitHub Actions logs for detailed error messages
 - Verify the API key format (should start with `re_`)
+- Domain verification errors: Use `onboarding@resend.dev` for immediate testing

 ## 📊 Benefits of Resend